trimix3d/lol_best_adc_build_finder/README.md

     - dps on the target
     - tankiness of the build (including heals and shields)
     - average effective move speed during the simulation (this is just `units_travelled/sim_duration`, so for exemple, dashes count as an increase in effective move speed)
     - some other stuff (special items utility, etc).
-A single score number is also calculated for each build from the price, dps, tankiness and average move speed.

 3. Filter the builds from the new list to keep only the better ones (within a certain configurable margin).

     The filtering is made of two parts:

-    1. Keep builds that have a score within a predefined margin of the best score found.
+    1. Keep builds that have a score (based on its price, dps, tankiness and mobility) within a predefined margin of the best score found.
     2. Keep builds that are part of the [pareto front](https://en.wikipedia.org/wiki/Pareto_front), the quantities to optimize being the build price, dps, tankiness, average move speed and utility of the build.

 4. Repeat the process, building on top of each subsequent build list until reaching the requested number of items.